pa7lux/giorgobistve/public/lyrics/qriste_aghdga_svanuri.md

-qri-iste aghdga mkvdretit (solo only for the first time) sikvdilita sikvdilisa-a da-amtrgu-unve-eli da sapla, vebis shina-ata tskho-ovre-ebis mimnitchebeli
+qri-iste aghdga mkvdretit (solo only for the first time) sikvdilita sikvdilisa-a da-amtrgu-unve-eli da sapla-a, vebis shina-ata tskho-ovre-ebis mimnitchebeli-i

 (Repeat whole song, but first string with the choir)